 Teacher candidates will initially be accepted contingently.
-In order to be fully admitted into benchmark four and be eligible for clinical teaching, teacher candidates must complete the remaining requirements.
+In order to be fully admitted into benchmark four and be eligible for clinical teaching, teacher candidates must complete the remaining requirements prior to receiving a clinical teaching placement.
 Teacher candidates must also have a cumulative and content GPA of 2.75 and be in good standing with the university.

-By the fourth week of the semester, for contingent acceptance:
+By the fourth week of the semester prior to clinical teaching, for contingent acceptance:

-- 1. Complete the Admission to the Professional Semester application using the link found in the Certification Preparation course in BB. - 2.
-Submit the Practicum II contract to the Certification Preparation course in BB. - 3.
-Submit training certificates for all required trainings (completed during EDU 4101): - a.
-Dyslexia - b.
-Educator Ethics - c.
-Suicide Awareness and Prevention - d.
+- 1. Submit the Practicum II contract to the Certification Preparation course in BB.

+- Submit training certificates for all required trainings (completed during EDU 4101):

+- a.
+Dyslexia

+- b.
+Educator Ethics

+- c.
+Suicide Awareness and Prevention

+- d.
 Substance Abuse - e.
-Mental Health - 4.
-Submit copies of registration forms or exam score reports for TExES PPR and Content exams. - 5.
-Have successfully completed at least 24 credit hours in your content area, with a content area GPA of at least 2.75.
+Mental Health - 3.
+Submit copies of registration forms or exam score reports for TExES PPR and Content exams. - 4.
+Have successfully completed at least 24 credit hours in your content area, with a content area GPA of at least 2.75. - 5.
+Complete the B4 Admission to the Professional Semester application using the link found in the Certification Preparation course in BB.

-By the end of the semester, for full acceptance:
+By the end of the semester, for full acceptance (TO RECEIVE A CLINICAL TEACHING PLACEMENT:

 - 6. Successfully complete all Practicum II courses, including fieldwork hours. - 7.
 Submit Practicum II fieldwork documentation to the Certification Course in BB: - a.
 Time log (Minimums: 50 hours for 4-8 and Content Curriculum; 105 hours for Core Subjects EC-6) - b.
 Formal observations (minimum of 1 per Practicum II course) - c.
 Reflections for Practicum II (All reflections except First 15 Day video reflections must be in one document and saved as a PDF) - d.
 First 15-day video reflections from Practicum I and II combined into one PDF document - 8.
 Successfully complete all coursework required for degree completion other than Clinical Teaching. - 9.
-Pass TExES exams - a.
+Submit official PASSING score reports for TEXES exams - a.
 Pedagogy & Professional Responsibilities EC-12 (PPR) (all certification areas) - b.
-Content exam (all certification areas) - 10.
+Content exam (TExES exam required for your certification area) - 10.
 Submit the Test Release Form for the Science of Teaching Reading (STR) exam if required (EC-6 and 4-8 Core Subjects; ELAR 4-8 and ELAR/SS 4-8 only).
-In order to be released for the STR exam, you must score 85% or better overall.
+In order to be released for the STR exam, you must score 80% or better on the practice exam taken in a proctored setting.